Engrgit/Engrgit/README.md

   * 🌍 Ask me about tech innovation in Africa.
   * 😎  Fun fact: I love sight seeing.
 I watch tech movies a lot and enjoy reading leadership books.

-I'm best reached via email and @Engrgit on all Socials.
+I'm best reached via email and @Engrgit on all socials.
 I'm always open to interesting conversations and collaboration.

 Regards